This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Avoid alcohol: Alcohol can cause sleep problems, make you depressed, and increase stress.

-- Get plenty of exercise: Talk to your caregiver about the best exercise plan for you.
+- Get plenty of exercise: Talk to your healthcare provider about the best exercise plan for you.
 Exercise can decrease stress, lower your blood pressure, and improve your health.

-- Take your medicines as directed: Do not stop taking your medicines until you talk with your caregiver.
+- Take your medicines as directed: Do not stop taking your medicines until you talk with your healthcare provider.
 You can have serious health problems if you take too much medicine.

 - Know the warning signs and get help as soon as possible: